57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 }
 ```

-The contrast is clear: Anchor abstracts away a lot of native boilerplate ( account checks, CPI calls, data serialization ) into concise, safer macros.
-This lets developers focus on business logic, significantly improving productivity and readability.
+Anchor abstracts a lot of native boilerplate code (account checks, CPI calls, data serialization) into concise, safer macros.
+This allows developers to focus on determining and defining business logic, significantly improving productivity and readability.

-Of course, convenience isn’t free.
-Anchor’s abstraction layer, including its auto-inserted safety checks, tends to consume more Compute Units ( CU ) than highly optimized native code, and Anchor-generated bytecode is usually larger than equivalent native programs.
-While Solana program accounts can be up to 10 MB, this still matters for complex protocols.
-To truly excel on Solana, you should still understand the native APIs behind Anchor’s macros—overreliance on abstractions without grasping the underlying mechanics can hinder you when solving complex issues or doing deep optimizations.
+Of course, convenience isn't free.
+Anchor's abstraction layer, including its auto-inserted safety checks, tends to consume more Compute Units (CU) than highly optimized native code, and Anchor-generated bytecode is usually larger than equivalent native programs.
+Although Solana program accounts can be up to 10 MB in size, which appears fairly small, the complexity of the protocols and program will impact performance.
+A complex program can involve many large accounts, and those large accounts would negatively impact performance.
+To truly excel on Solana and solve complex issues or do deep optimizations, you should still understand the native APIs behind Anchor's macros and how the abstractions and underlying mechanisms work.

-For most projects, Anchor’s gains in development speed and safety far outweigh its performance overhead.
-But to master Solana, you’ll want deeper knowledge of its lower-level mechanisms.
+For most projects, Anchor's gains in development speed and safety far outweigh its performance overhead.
+But to master Solana, you'll want deeper knowledge of its lower-level mechanisms.

 ### Account Lifecycle and Rent

 On Ethereum, you pay for contract storage once at deployment, and it persists forever.
 Solana, however, uses a Rent mechanism to manage on-chain storage.

-What is rent?
-On Solana, all accounts ( data or program accounts ) must pay rent to occupy storage on-chain—a continuous cost designed to prevent unbounded state growth and compensate validators for storing data.
-In practice, to avoid accounts being reclaimed when their balance is exhausted, the standard approach is to deposit enough SOL ( in lamports ) upon creation to cover about two years of rent—making the account **rent-exempt** and effectively permanently allocated.
+On Solana, all accounts (data or program accounts) must pay rent to occupy on-chain storage.
+This rent mechanism prevents unbounded state growth and compensates validators for storing data.
+In practice, to avoid accounts being reclaimed when their balance is exhausted, the standard approach is to deposit enough SOL (in lamports) upon creation to cover about two years of rent.
+This action makes the account **rent-exempt** and, effectively, permanently allocated.
 When an account is closed, this pre-deposited lamports balance is fully refunded.

 This introduces an **account lifecycle** concept, where developers proactively manage creation, use, and destruction.
-Many major Solana projects follow this pattern; we’ll use [Mango Markets v4](https://github.com/blockworks-foundation/mango-v4) as an example—a Solana-based decentralized trading, lending, and leverage platform—whose program design exemplifies account lifecycle management.
+Many major Solana projects follow this pattern.
+To explain this in greater depth, we'll use [Mango Markets v4](https://github.com/blockworks-foundation/mango-v4) as an example.
+Mango Markets is a Solana-based decentralized trading, lending, and leverage platform, whose program design exemplifies account lifecycle management.

 **Creation & Initialization**

-In Mango v4, when a user first opens an account, the program creates a new `MangoAccount`.
+When a user first opens an account in Mango v4, the program creates a new `MangoAccount`.
 This process is defined in the `AccountCreate` context, where the `#[account(init, ...)]` constraint is key to creation and rent payment.

 ```rust
 #[derive(Accounts)]